 With its fantastic natural beauty, it is no wonder that many people who enjoy outdoor activities are drawn to the Scottish Highlands.
 A stay at Inverglen Guest House puts you within easy reach of many of the best locations for these outdoor activities.
-In particular, Loch Ness and the surrounding areas offer plenty of activities on both land and water – all set against the breathtaking backdrop of highland scenery.
+In particular, Loch Ness and the surrounding areas offer plenty of activities on both land and water – all set against the breathtaking backdrop of Highland scenery.

 Water-based activities include sailing or canoeing as well as fishing for salmon, trout, sea-trout, char or pike.
 For the brave, you can even go for a swim.